-] Include th ne deployment history in the backup archive
+Include the deployment history in the backup archiv

 Save configuration

 The configuration backup file can be restored from:

 - The SMC server web interface,

 - The command line interface,

 - The SMC server initialization wizard.

 For more information, refer to sections Restoring server configuration from the web interface, Restoring server configuration from the command line interface and Restoring server configuration from the initialization wizard.